3 min read

 Our development pathways haven’t caught up with the pace of the world, resulting in leadership teams full of experts in their field who know how to balance a budget but are battling with the stuff people need from them.

-Study after study tells us that the strategic capacity of our leaders is the most important determinant of personal and organisational success - yet this is the stuff we aren’t teaching.
+Study after study tells us that the strategic capacity of our leaders is the most important determinant of personal and organisational success—yet we aren’t teaching this.

 Strategy is the future of work